duereg/forwardjs-2016-prezzo/notes/SpeakerNotes.md

  - PSE at OT
  - Search Platform

+Adoption of ES6/ES2015
+Common subset of features shared by all platforms

 ES6 "is nice but that we'll never get to use it, because of browser support"

 78.6% - "modern" browswer - evergreen - ES6